 Note on version numbers on images

 As creating this site's content took a long time, the version numbers on images are often out of date.
 Please do not pay much attention on versions on instructional images, always use the latest version available.
 If a program changes radically, I will update article and its images within a month or so.

-You can look for articles in this web site by entering keywords in the Google Custom Search box (above the title of a page) and clicking Search button.
+You can look for content on this web site by entering keywords in the Google Custom Search box (above the title of a page) and clicking Search button.
 You can use one or more keywords.
 Basic word stemming is turned on, so if you enter "viru" for keyword, the search also finds articles that include "virus", "viruses", "antivirus", etc.

 To search in contents of currently open page, use keyboard shortcut Ctrl+F and type the word or phrase you are looking for.
 If your browser does not locate the word automatically, press Enter key.